learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 All machines on the internet are computers.
 For ease of discussion, we're going to discuss them in two "roles:" client and server.
 Historically a "server" would be a larger, more powerful computer with more memory, bigger hard drives, and more computer chips.
-But today "server" roles can be handled quite well by Arduino devices no bigger than a credit card!
+But today, "server" roles can be handled quite well by Arduino devices no bigger than a credit card!
 Nevertheless, in diagrams and on whiteboards they tend to be drawn as large "tower-style" computers.